junxit/us-congress-bills-110/metadata.md

 - 2008-09-22 — Reported by the Committee on Transportation.
 H. Rept.
 110-865.
 - 2008-09-22 — Reported by the Committee on Transportation.
 H. Rept.
 110-865.
 - 2008-09-23 — Received in the Senate.
+- 2008-09-24 — Cleared for White House.
+- 2008-09-24 — Passed Senate without amendment by Unanimous Consent. (consideration: CR S9434)
+- 2008-09-24 — Passed/agreed to in Senate: Passed Senate without amendment by Unanimous Consent.(consideration: CR S9434)
+- 2008-09-25 — Message on Senate action sent to the House.